-‘I Give You Thanks My God’ by Bernard Dadié is a thirty-six line poem, translated from the original French, written by Irvorian author, Bernard Dadié.
-The poem is quite varied in its line lengths and syllable numbers, but maintains a sense of unity through the repetition of key words and phrases.
+‘I Give You Thanks My God’ by Bernard Dadié is a thirty-six line poem, translated from the original French, written by Ivorian author, Bernard Dadié.
+The poem is quite varied in its line lengths and syllable numbers but maintains a sense of unity through the repetition of keywords and phrases.
 The title line, “I give you thanks my God for having created me black,” is repeated a number of times throughout the poem.
 It is used to remind the reader that although life can be unbearable, the speaker is still glad to be who he is.

 Analysis of I Give You Thanks My God

 The speaker, directing his words directly to “God,” gives his thanks for, “having created [him] black.”
 While acting as both the refrain and title, this line is also the most important of the piece.
 It contains the main theme, and purpose, behind the poem’s creation.
 The speaker wants his listeners, and God, to know that he is proud of and thankful for his blackness.
 He feels no wish that his circumstances were changed, or any desire to be anyone else.

 The speaker continues on to state that he is glad to have been made the “total of all sorrows,” and to have the whole weight of the “World” on his “head.”
 This is in turn both an ironic statement, and one that will carry a powerful truth as the poem continues.
 This line is a reference to a particular chapter of the Bible, Isaiah 53:3, in which Christ is referred to as being “a man of sorrows” who is despised by all and well “acquainted with grief.”
 Thus begins the comparison between the black man and Christ.

 The speaker sees himself, and all the black men of the world, as bearing the sorrows of all people.
 They have been, throughout time, at the receiving end of unknowable pain and grief.
 In an expansion of this metaphor, the speaker continues on to describe himself as wearing the “livery of the Centaur.”